-The Brow CP School follows the guidance set out in Part 4 of 'Keeping Children Safe in Education 2023', covering both levels of allegations and concerns:
+The Brow CP School follows the guidance set out in Part 4 of 'Keeping Children Safe in Education 2024', covering both levels of allegations and concerns:

-1. Allegations that may meet the harms threshold.

-2. Allegation/concerns that do not meet the harms threshold - referred to as 'low level concerns.
+- 1. Allegations that may meet the harms threshold. - 2.
+Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns.

-If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, contractors, volunteers, and visitors) harming or posing a risk of harm to children, they should speak to the headteacher (unless it relates to the headteacher, in which case they should speak to the chair of governors)
+If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, contractors, volunteers, and visitors) harming or posing a risk of harm to children, they should speak to the DSL (unless it relates to the headteacher or principal, in which case they should speak to the chair of governors, chair of the management committee, or the proprietor of an independent school).